-CHAPTER Q.
+CHAPTER 9.

-He saw that, unless he employed some artifice to detain them, not a hearer would be left.
+he saw that, unless he employed some artifice to detain them, not a hearer would be left.
 With a noble voice, such as had so often sounded among the hills of Wayne, he called aloud:

-"Stay, friends, and hear what the great Augustine said!" and they all stopped to and seemed willing to be amused.
+"Stay, friends, and hear what the great Augustine said!" and they all stopped to isten.

-Augustine wished to see three things before he died," continued Smith.
+L'Augustine wished to see three things before he died," continued Smith.
 "Rome in her glory and purity; Paul on Mars' Hill; and Jesus in the flesh."
 A few now sat down, but many smiled, and started off again.

-"Will you not stay," be cried, in a still louder voice, " and hear what the great Cato said?"
-Many returned and took their seats,
+"Will you not stay," he cried, in a still louder voice, "and hear what the great Cato said?"
+Many returned and took their seats, and seemed willing to be amused.